-Paella is to Spain as BBQ ribs are to the U.S. The perfect dish to serve a large group, and eat outside in the sunshine with a cold beverage in hand.
+Paella is to Spain as BBQ ribs are to the U.S. The perfect dish to serve a large group (or, since social distancing is still important, one or two with tons of leftovers for the week!), and eat outside in the sunshine with a cold beverage in hand.
 Use any type of seafood you’d like but remember some hold up to grilling better than others.
 Get our Grilled Paella recipe.

 12. Carne Asada

 There is a ton you can do with a good carne asada.
 Tacos or fajitas (obviously), top a salad, or pile it high on some good ciabatta for a sliced steak sandwich.
 Feel free to crank up the heat if you’ve got Scoville junkies in tow.
 Get our Carne Asada recipe.